eclipse-leda/leda/content/en/docs/app-deployment/seat-adjuster/develop-seat-adjuster.md

 velocitas exec deployment-kanto deploy-vehicleapp
 ```

-You can now check the behavior of the application by interacting with it through the MQTT-broker in the VSMQTT plugin available
+You can now test the application by interacting with it through the local MQTT broker.
+To send and receive MQTT messages, use the VSMQTT plugin with a cloud icon
 in the left side of the VSCode instance connected to the DevContainer.
-We do not get into details here since we will run the application in Eclipse Leda again later in this guide.
+We do not get into details for the topics and messages here since we will run the application in Eclipse Leda again later in this guide.

 Once you finish the application testing and development, you can shutdown the runtime with:

 ```bash
 velocitas exec runtime-kanto down
 ```

+> Eclipse Velocitas provides Tasks to abstract the mentioned calls of the `velocitas` CLI.
+As an alternative you can thus press `F1` -> `Run Task`
+and scroll for the respective task like `Kanto runtime Up`.

 ## Commit and Release Application